Transplant shock is actually a combination of three factors. Upon moving the plant , it undergoes:

 Symptoms of transplant shock

-Transplant shock also applies to newly purchased houseplants, which leave the optimized environment of a nursery for a completely different setting: your own house!
+Transplant shock may occur when transplanting seedlings, moving a plant around the garden or planting a tree or shrub from a garden center.
+It also applies to newly purchased houseplants, which leave the optimized environment of a nursery for a completely different setting: your own house!

 A new growing environment